Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Tag Someone Who Started Your Chain Reaction

-• Persona: warm prospects and friends of members.
+- Persona: people already interested and friends of members.

 Make Your Own CrossFit Effect Video

 Start with one weekly Proof post.
-Add the full mix only after member-proof capture, captioning, and CTA tracking are reliable.
+Add the full mix only after member clips, captions, and CTA checks are easy to repeat.